"Most impressive was the [baritone] Nicholas Mogg as Abner...who brought out the drama of his music."

 Wolverhampton Express and Star

-Winner of the 2017 Royal Over-Seas League Singers Section, Nicholas Mogg is in his final year on the Opera Course at the Royal Academy of Music where he studies with Mark Wildman and Iain Ledingham, having previously read music at Clare College, Cambridge where he was a choral scholar.
+Winner of the 2017 Royal Over-Seas League Singers Section, Nicholas Mogg has recently completed his studies on the Opera Course at the Royal Academy of Music where he studies with Mark Wildman and Iain Ledingham, having previously read music at Clare College, Cambridge where he was a choral scholar.
 In 2018, he received a Young Artist Development Award through the Glyndebourne New Generation Programme, supporting his National Opera Studio course.
 He is an Oxford Lieder Young Artist, a Britten-Pears Young Artist, a Park Lane Group Young Artist, a Live Music Now Artist, a Drake Calleja Scholar, a soloist for the RAM/Kohn Foundation Bach Cantata Series, and a member of the Academy’s prestigious Song Circle.
 Nicholas won the 2017 Richard Lewis/Jean Shanks Award, and in 2015 won the Joan Chissell Schumann Lieder Prize, the Elena Gerhardt Lieder Prize, and the Oxford Lieder Young Artist Platform.
 He is the recipient of the Baroness de Turckheim Award, the Thompson Family Charitable Trust Award, and the Norman Ayrton Scholarship.

 Operatic roles to date include Peachum Die Dreigroschenoper, Jupiter Orphée aux Enfers at Hackney Empire, Melisso Alcina for Royal Academy Opera, Count Almaviva The Marriage of Figaro for Hampstead Garden Opera; Vicar Albert Herring for Mid Wales Opera Young Artists; Falke Die Fledermaus for Cambridge University Opera; and Starveling A Midsummer Night’s Dream for Shadwell Opera at the Edinburgh Fringe.